What Families Should Know About Virginia’s Family Assessment and Planning Team (FAPT)

 In Closing

-Virginia's Family Assessment and Planning Team is here to make sure children and families aren't facing the challenge on their own.
-Through the process of collaboration, shared funding, and open communication, FAPT processes take what can seem like a confusing system and turn it into a coordinated support system.
+Virginia's Family Assessment and Planning Team is here to ensure children and families aren't facing these challenges on their own.
+Through collaboration, shared funding, and open communication, FAPT processes turn what can seem like a confusing system into a coordinated support system.

 If your family is in trouble and you feel that CSA may help them, then contact your local CSA Coordinator to find out how to get started.
 Contact information and resources for that are available at https://www.csa.virginia.gov/.